osamuaoki/imediff/README.md

 ## What is imediff

 The imediff command helps you to merge 2 slightly different files with an optional base file interactively using the in-place alternating display of the changed content on a single-pane full screen terminal user interface.

 The source of line is clearly identified by the color of the line or the identifier character at the first column.

 The advantage of this user interface is the minimal movement of the line of sight for the user.
-Other great tools such as vimdiff, xxdiff, meld and kdiff3 require you to look at different points of display to find the exact position of changes.
-This makes imediff the most stress-free tool.
-(I realized this when I first used the original imediff2 program by Jarno Elonen <elonen@iki.fi>.
-Please note that the command name is changed from imediff2 to imediff now.)

-Other great tools for merge such as "diff3 -m ..." and "git merge ..." operate only on the difference by line.
-So even for the non-overlapping changes, they yield the merge conflict if changes happen on the same line.
+The line matching logic of imediff has been improved to ignore whitespaces and use partial line matches to provide the best presentation with small chunk of lines.

-The automatic merge logic of the imediff command operates not only on the difference by line but on the difference by character.
+The automatic 3 way merge logic of the imediff command operates not only on the difference by line but on the difference by character.
 This is another great feature of the imediff command.
 So for the non-overlapping changes, it always yields the clean merge.

 ## What is git-ime

-The "git ime" command helps you to merge 2 slightly different file trees committed to the consecutive commits (`HEAD^`, `HEAD`) of a git repository while using "git rebase -i *treeish*" and gitk as helper to select changes.
+The "git ime" command helps you to unsquash 2 consecutive commits (`HEAD^`, `HEAD`) of a git repository.
+The "`git rebase -i <treeish>`" and "`gitk`" can be used to organize unsquashed changes.

 If any staged changes or local uncommitted changes are found in the git repository, "git ime" immediately exits without changes to be on the safe side.

-If the latest commit involves multiple files, this big commit is split by the file into multiple smaller commits involving a single file.
+If the latest commit involves multiple files, "git ime" splits this big commit by the file into multiple smaller commits involving a single file for each commit.

-If the latest commit involves only a single file, the commit is split into multiple smaller commits involving a set of meaningful partial changes by imediff and managed interactively.
+If the latest commit involves only a single file, the commit is split into multiple smaller commits involving a set of minimal partial changes by imediff to be managed interactively later.

-This "git ime" is not only useful at the checked out branch head but also at "edit" prompt during the interactive execution of "git rebase -i *treeish*".
+This "git ime" is not only useful at the checked out branch head but also at "edit" prompt during the interactive execution of "`git rebase -i

-The "git ime" command is a simple shell wrapper script of git and imediff.
+<treeish>`".
+Execute "git ime" after committing the pending commit.

 ## Quick start for Debian/Ubuntu derivative users